DS202-at-ISU/lab-2-lab2team9/README.md

 grading once the due date is passed.
 Submit a link to your repository on Canvas (only one submission per team) to signal to the instructors that you are done with your submission.

+Grant Question 1: There are many variables including: Address, Occupancy, Price, YearBuilt, and Bedrooms.